otto802/quickarchiver/README.md

 ## Release Notes

+### Version 2.1

+Warning: The stored rules of QuickArchiver will be lost if you uninstall the extension (using the Thunderbird default settings).
+But there is now an new import/export module for the stored rule data!
+Theoretically it should be possible to transfer the rules to another Thunderbird: The account/folder structure must be be identical ( untested!).

+#### New features:

+- Import/Export of all rules in JSON format.
+Dialog can be found at the bottom of the rules list.
+- Improved look and feel of the rules list
+- Fixed initialization at the first start

 ### Version 2.0

 The new version of Thunderbird 115.* (Supernova) required deep changes to QuickArchiver.
 The old